 |project fee||Europe, USA, Japan: no. Everywhere else, yes: normally 150–350€/month.|

 |project database||Long-term project database|

-Peru, Bolivia, Argentina, Vietnam, Namibia: projects are not in the database, contact
+Peru, Bolivia, Argentina, Colombia, Ecuador, Vietnam, Indonesia: projects are not (up to date) in the database, contact

 |insurance||No, volunteers must get their own travel insurance.|